inmanta/inmanta-core/docs/model_developers/model_debugging.rst

     - conditionals not supported
     - for loops not supported
     - boolean operations not supported
+    - explicit index lookups not supported
-    - only double assignment and exceeding relation arity errors are supported
+    - only double assignment, exceeding relation arity and incomplete instance errors are supported

     Support for the listed language features will be added gradually.